3010-Grp-4/3010-proj-group-4/README.md

 ### Change Directories

-This repo's "main branch" was pre-created, therefore in order to create a Django-Project inside of the pre-created git repo.
-Changing directories into "Django Project" folder became an neccessity.
+This repo's "main branch" was pre-created, therefore to create a Django-Project inside of the pre-created git repo.
+Changing directories into "Django Project" folder became a necessity.

 ```bash
 # Change directories to Django project folder